KenKundert/dump/README.rst

 Generally, you should dedicate a directory to your backups.
 That directory will hold the dump executable and the archive directory.
-The archive directory contains duplicity housekeeping files for the backup.
+The archive directory contains Duplicity housekeeping files for the backup.
 You can place as many of the dump executables as you wish in that directory and they can be configured to share the archive directory.